 Trim build can fit in tight spaces, including some closets.
 Has 10 adjustable shelves that can accommodate as many as 45 pairs.
-Attached dust cover protects shoes.
+Attached dust cover protects items.
 Easy to assemble.
 Affordable.

 Woven material is somewhat flimsy and prone to rips.